powsybl/powsybl-core/docs/grid_features/import_post_processor.md

 | Aerial lines         | [https://odre.opendatasoft.com/explore/dataset/lignes-aeriennes-rte-nv/export/](https://odre.opendatasoft.com/explore/dataset/lignes-aeriennes-rte-nv/export/)       |
 | Underground lines    | [https://odre.opendatasoft.com/explore/dataset/lignes-souterraines-rte-nv/export/](https://odre.opendatasoft.com/explore/dataset/lignes-souterraines-rte-nv/export/) |

-<span style="font-size:0.75em;">(To download these files, you should first accept the usage conditions of the ODRÉ website, which can be found - in French only - at the bottom of the pages, and the Etalab Open License v2.0, available in English [here](https://www.etalab.gouv.fr/wp-content/uploads/2018/11/open-licence.pdf).)</span>
+<span style="font-size:0.75em;">(To download these files, you should first accept the usage conditions of the ODRÉ website, which can be found—in French only—at the bottom of the pages, and the Etalab Open License v2.0, available in English [here](https://www.etalab.gouv.fr/wp-content/uploads/2018/11/open-licence.pdf).)</span>

 <br/>